Tricorne-Games/pyGameFrame/README.txt

 server.py - A rudimentary socket server to test with.
 NOT SECURE - USE AT YOUR OWN RISK!

 client.py - A rudimentary client for the socket server.
 NOT SECURE - USE AT YOUR OWN RISK!

+/gui/ - This folder is a boilerplate for a wxPython application, which can be useful to build an editor with.